 How to Apply Self Tanner

-- Until a week ago, this is the self-tanner I’ve used.
+- Until a week ago, this was the self-tanner I’ve used.
 It’s a foam, has a color guide so you can see where it’s been applied, doesn’t have a strong smell (it’s not unscented but it doesn’t have that super strong self-tanner odor) and it develops into a really nice color.
-HOWEVER- a friend turned me on to THIS one and it works exactly the same for almost $10 less.
+HOWEVER- a friend turned me on to this one and it works exactly the same for almost $10 less.
 Like, seriously…..they’re identical.
-So now, this is the one for me.

 - Use a tanning mitt.
-This is the one I use because it doesn’t absorb and waste a lot of product.
+This is the one I use now because it doesn’t waste a lot of product.

 - I like to apply self-tanner at night and rinse it off in the A.M. after it has fully developed, mostly because I’m impatient.
 But you can do it any time, just be sure it dries completely before you dress.

 - It doesn’t matter where you start the application- but I start with my upper body and then do my lower body.(Note: if you’re doing your stomach, you may want to start at your feet to avoid bending over after you’ve done your middle and possibly getting a crease).
 Apply about two pumps of mousse to your mitt and start rubbing it in a circular motion.
 Do not apply to elbows, wrists, knees, ankles and the tops of your feet YET.
 You want to really rub and blend it in and then rub some more.
 Get more self-tanner as you feel the mitt get dry.
 When you are done with an area, and your mitt is drying again, go back over the area to be sure there are no places that you’ve missed before moving on to the next area.
 When you are sure that you’ve covered and blended all areas THEN, with whatever is left on your mitt go back and just PAT the mitt over your elbows, pat and blend onto wrists, knees, ankles and the tops of your feet.